Dov Seltzer

-Dov (Dubi) Seltzer (דב (דובי) זלצר; born 26 January 1932) is a Romanian-born Israeli composer and conductor.
+Dov "Dubi" Seltzer (דב (דובי) זלצר; born 26 January 1932) is a Romanian-born Israeli composer and conductor.

-Biography
+Early life and education

-Dov (Dubi) Seltzer began studying music at an early age.
-He studied theory and harmony with professors Alfred Mendelssohn and Mihail Jora.
-When Seltzer immigrated to Israel at age 15, a musical comedy he had previously written continued to be played for two more years, performed by one of Bucharest's professional youth theaters.
-Seltzer finished his high school studies in Kibbutz Mishmar HaEmek in Israel.
-At the recommendation of his teacher, the pianist Frank Pelleg, Seltzer was awarded a scholarship to continue his musical studies at the Conservatories in Haifa and later on in Tel Aviv.
+Seltzer was born and raised in Romania, where he began studying music at an early age.
+He received instruction in music theory and harmony from Alfred Mendelsohn and Mihail Jora.
+At the age of 15, he immigrated to Mandatory Palestine.
+A musical comedy he had composed prior to his emigration continued to be performed for two years by a professional youth theater in Bucharest.
+He completed his secondary education while living in Kibbutz Mishmar HaEmek.
+On the recommendation of pianist Frank Pelleg, he was awarded a scholarship to pursue further musical studies at conservatories in Haifa and Tel Aviv-Jaffa.

-At 18 he joined the Israel Defense Forces and was among the founders, and the first official composer, of the Nachal Musical Theater Group (Lehakat Hanachal).
-The songs he wrote for the Nachal group, and the hundreds he wrote later on, are considered cornerstones of Israeli folk and popular music and are standard repertory on radio and TV worldwide.
-He composed, arranged, and played accordion for the Israeli troupe Oranim Zabar, and was married to their lead singer, Geula Gill.
+At 18, Seltzer joined the Israel Defense Forces, where he became one of the founders and the first official composer of the Lehakat HaNahal military ensemble.
+His work with the ensemble and subsequent compositions became part of the core repertoire of Israeli music.
+He also performed as an accordionist and arranger for the Israeli musical group Oranim Zabar, and was married to its lead singer, Geula Gill.

-During his military service, Seltzer received a special grant from the army to pursue studies in composition, harmony and counterpoint with composers Herbert Bruen, Mordechai Seter, and Professor Abel Erlich.
-After his military service, Seltzer studied in the United States at the Mannes College of Music, receiving a diploma in composition, and then at the State University of New York, where he earned a BSc in music, majoring in conducting and composition.
-Among his teachers were Felix Salzer, Carl Bamberger, Roy Travis, Noah Sokolof and Robert Starer.
-He has also stated that he has attended The Juilliard School in New York City.
+During his military service, Seltzer received a special grant to study composition, harmony, and counterpoint with composers Herbert Brün, Mordechai Seter, and Abel Ehrlich.

+Following his military service, Seltzer pursued advanced music education in the United States.
+He earned a diploma in composition from the Mannes College of Music and a Bachelor of Science degree in music, with a focus on conducting and composition, from the State University of New York.
+His instructors included Felix Salzer and Robert Starer.
+He has also stated that he attended the Juilliard School in New York City.

-Music career
+Professional career

-Upon his return to Israel, Seltzer embarked on an active musical career, writing in particular for musical theater.
-He also wrote music scores for more than forty full-length feature films, among them Israeli, American, Italian, German, and French productions.
+Following his return to Israel, Seltzer pursued a career in music with a focus on musical theater.
+He also composed scores for more than forty full-length feature films, including productions from Israel, the United States, Italy, Germany, and France.

-Seltzer has to his credit several symphonic works commissioned and performed by the Israel Philharmonic Orchestra and the Jerusalem Symphony Orchestra.
-He has conducted both orchestras in concerts of his own works – the first Israeli composer to be thus recognized and honored.
-His works were performed by all the major Israeli orchestras, as well as by the New York Philharmonic, the Queens Symphony, and the British Chamber Orchestra.
-His works were conducted and played by artists such as Zubin Mehta, Kurt Masur, Yehudi Menuhin, and Yitzhak Perlman.
+Seltzer composed several symphonic works that were commissioned and performed by the Israel Philharmonic Orchestra and the Jerusalem Symphony Orchestra.
+He also conducted both orchestras in performances of his own compositions, reportedly becoming the first Israeli composer to do so.
+His works have been performed by major Israeli orchestras, as well as by the New York Philharmonic, the Queens Symphony, and the British Chamber Orchestra.
+His compositions have been conducted and performed by artists including Zubin Mehta, Kurt Masur, Yehudi Menuhin, and Yitzhak Perlman.

 Awards and recognition

-Seltzer has twice received the Kinor David (Israel's "Oscar") as well as the Judges' Award by the Society of Authors, Composers and Music Publishers in Israel (ACUM) for lifetime achievement.
-In 2009 he was awarded the Israel Prize for lifetime achievement and contribution to Israeli music.
+Seltzer has received multiple awards in recognition of his contributions to Israeli music.
+He is a two-time recipient of the Kinor David, and has been honored with the Judges' Award from the Society of Authors, Composers and Music Publishers in Israelfor lifetime achievement.
+In 2009, he was awarded the Israel Prize for lifetime achievement and his contribution to Israeli music.